DPfaffe/RunTime-ToolKit/README.md

 # RunTime-ToolKit
-The toolkit is a runtime component for inspection (RT Marshal) and a client to read and oragnize logs (RT Caddie).
+The toolkit is a runtime component for inspection (RT Marshal) and a client to oragnize sessions and bookmarks (RT Caddie).
-These tools enable you to fully diagnose problems at runtime.
+These tools enable you to fully diagnose problems at runtime and review sessions offline.
+Marshal documents your actions by automatically creating a session file and capturing screenshots and modifications as you inspect.
+Caddie gathers the sessions and indexes bookmarks to return to important sessions.
 ## RT Marshal - Component Inspection @ Runtime
 Marshal provides tree view of your application and an object inspector to adjust settings.
-Create a note for offline review.
+Create a bookmark for offline review.
+#### Sessions
+Sessions provide logging of screen shots and bookmarks.
+Sessions are saved when the application exits to later be indexed by Caddie.
+#### Bookmarks
+Bookmarks provide marking points in sessions and an optional description.

 ### Feature Overview

 ![Marshal Main Features](/images/Marshal_Main_Features.png)